universal-ctags/ctags/docs/f-optlib.rst

 .. _`How to Add Support for a New Language to Exuberant Ctags (EXTENDING)`: http://ctags.sourceforge.net/EXTENDING.html

-I use Swine as the name of programming language which your parser deals.
+I use Swine as the name of programming language which your parser deals with.
 Assume source files written in Swine language have a suffix *.swn*.
 The file name of option library is *swine.ctags*.

 Changes in options